sindresorhus/touch-bar-simulator/readme.md

 # Touch Bar Simulator

-> Launch the Touch Bar simulator from anywhere without Xcode
+> Launch the Touch Bar simulator from anywhere without needing to have Xcode installed

 Whereas Apple requires you to launch it from inside Xcode.